 As news keeps developing about the spread and severity of COVID-19, our first priority is to help keep prostate cancer patients, survivors, caregivers, and your loved ones safe.
 CEO Jamie Bearse’s blogged about what ZERO is doing to support the community during this alarming time, and it all comes down to this: you are not alone.

-To help you and your loved ones, ZERO has put together resources to connect you with community support, answer frequently asked questions specific to prostate cancer and COVID-19, and to help you find direct assistance if you need it.
+To help you and your loved ones, ZERO has resources to provide you with direct support, webinars and educational resources specific to prostate cancer and COVID-19, and answers for frequently asked questions about the pandemic.
+We’re here to help you connect with others in the prostate cancer community during this crisis.

 ZERO360 Comprehensive Patient Support